The Importance Of Customer Sentiment Analysis

 Before making the call, Jean wanted to get her multimedia player repaired; however, the long hold time irritates her, and she disconnects the call.
 Frustrated with how everything turned out so far — Jean vents her anger on social media and tags the electronics brand in her posts.

-The agent on the call apologizes on behalf of the company to Jean and tells her that the non-functional multimedia player will be replaced with a new model at no additional cost to her.
+The agent on the call apologizes to Jean on behalf of the company and tells her that the non-functional multimedia player will be replaced with a new model at no additional cost to her.

 Jean was thrilled by the support agent’s behavior and the brand’s commitment to professionalism and decided henceforth she would make all her electronic purchases from this brand and recommend it to family and friends.